Refined Vertex Sparsifiers of Planar Graphs: Abstract

 \section{Abstract}

 We study the following version of cut sparsification.
-Given a large edge-weighted network $G$ with $k$ terminal vertices, compress it into a smaller network $H$ with the same terminals, such that every minimum terminal cut in $H$ (i.e., the minimum cut separating a given subset of terminals from all other terminals) approximates the corresponding one in $G$, up to a factor $q\geq 1$ that is called the quality.
+Given a large edge-weighted network $G$ with $k$ terminal vertices, compress it into a smaller network $H$ with the same terminals, such that every minimum terminal cut in $H$ approximates the corresponding one in $G$, up to a factor $q\geq 1$ that is called the quality.
 (The case $q=1$ is known also as a mimicking network).
 We provide new insights about the structure of minimum terminal cuts, leading to new results for cut sparsifiers of \emph{planar} graphs.

 Our first contribution identifies a subset of the minimum terminal cuts, which we call elementary, that generates all the others.
 Consequently, $H$ is a cut sparsifier if and only if it preserves all the elementary terminal cuts (up to this factor $q$).
-This structural characterization can reduce the number of requirements, and thus lead to simpler proofs and to improved bounds on the size of $H$.
-For example, it leads to a small improvement in the mimicking-network size for planar graphs, which is actually near-optimal by a very recent lower bound [Karpov, Pilipczuk, and Zych-Pawlewicz, arXiv:1706.06086].

 Our second and main contribution is to refine the known bounds in terms of $\gamma=\gamma(G)$, which is defined as the minimum number of faces that are incident to all the terminals in a planar graph $G$.
-We prove that the number of elementary terminal cuts is $O((2k/\gamma)^{2\gamma})$ (compared to $O(2^k)$ terminal cuts), and furthermore obtain a mimicking-network of size $O(\gamma 2^{2\gamma} k^4)$, which is near-optimal as a function of $\gamma$ by the aforementioned recent lower bound.
-The main challenge here is that the mimicking-network size is smaller than the number of elementary terminal cuts (requirements), and indeed our analysis breaks the elementary terminal cuts even further, and carefully counting these fragments yields a smaller number of requirements.
+We prove that the number of elementary terminal cuts is $O((2k/\gamma)^{2\gamma})$ (compared to $O(2^k)$ terminal cuts), and furthermore obtain a mimicking network of size $O(\gamma 2^{2\gamma} k^4)$, which is near-optimal as a function of $\gamma$.

 Our third contribution is a duality between cut sparsification and distance sparsification for certain planar graphs, when the sparsifier $H$ is required to be a minor of $G$.
 This duality connects problems that were previously studied separately, implying new results, new proofs of known results, and equivalences between open gaps.